 A rollout consists of four basic domains: governance and process, engineering, logistics, and deployment.
 While deployment may get the most attention, it won’t go off smoothly without extensive, behind-the-scenes planning.

 This is how the MSP controls the project and is the first step in any rollout.
 At this stage, the implementation process is defined to make it repeatable.
 Governance concerning financial management, risk management, communications, and quality management is also defined.

-Logistics starts with materials planning including making sure that material procurement is timed with delivery and implementation.
-Logistics can involve staging where devices are pre-assembled and pre-tested as well as how they will be shipped out to the multiple locations.
+Logistics starts with materials planning, including making sure that material procurement is timed with delivery and implementation.
+Logistics can involve staging where devices are pre-assembled and pre-tested, as well as how they will be shipped out to the multiple locations.
 Some projects may also include reverse logistics where the decommissioned equipment is brought back for either refurbishment or secure e-disposal.
 This last point is particularly important for financial or healthcare institutions that need to have hardware wiped clean of all data.

 While many people think of deployment as what happens on Day 0, there’s a lot more to it.
 Deployment starts long before the actual installation.
 It’s everything that happens in the field starting with the site survey, prep, and remediation, including power requirements, where devices will be located, spaces, racks, etc. Closer to the big day, a deployment command center is set up as well as installation and testing of one site to work out any bugs.
-Only then is the rollout given the go ahead.
+Only then is the project given the go ahead.
 Deployment also includes Day 0, Day 1, and Day 2 support.